 - TIG is cleaner than MIG and involves less contamination

-The process of TIG is technical to learn and requires a technique that is refined, holding a torch at a particular angle, and the best deal of care.
-This is to mean that even though the results may be visually appealing and cleaner, it cannot be rushed, so it is not good if you require doing high welding volumes.
-As a choice, MIG is better for large-scale production as it does not require being very accurate to be strong.
+TIG is technical to learn and requires a refined technique, a torch at a particular angle, and the best deal of care.
+This means that even though the results may be visually appealing and cleaner, they cannot be rushed, so it is not good if you require high welding volumes.
+As a choice, MIG is better for large-scale production as it does not need to be very accurate to be strong.

 Which One is better?

 The answer is dependent on the application.
-As earlier noted, MIG welding is better for welding work where thicker, larger metal pieces are being joined since it employs the filler material.
+As noted earlier, MIG welding is better for welding work where thicker, larger metal pieces are joined since it employs the filler material.

 Nevertheless, TIG welding can perform wonders for joining small metallic pieces like wires for the custom steel basket.
-Also, since the process of TIG welding joins two metals directly, there is no filler material for failure, meaning you will spend less money on supplies of welding.
+Also, since the TIG welding process joins two metals directly, there is no filler material for failure, meaning you will spend less on welding supplies.

-With the robotic welding equipment, TIG can be lower-maintenance because the welding electrode is not consumed regularly by the process of welding.
-Nevertheless, the welding electrode needs to be polished and cleaned properly especially when welding steel.
-Choosing the solution needs to be done by each case.
+With robotic welding equipment, TIG can be lower-maintenance because the welding process does not consume the welding electrode regularly.
+Nevertheless, the welding electrode must be polished and appropriately cleaned, especially when welding steel.
+Choosing the solution needs to be done in each case.

 Leave a Reply